 Can I Migrate to Australia in 2020?

-As of August 2020, it would appear that chances are slim for the time being.
-Migration to Australia is not expected to pick up again until the pandemic subsides.
-When that may happen is really anyone’s guess, however, the government has been clear in saying that protecting the health of Australians takes precedence over everything else, including migration.
+Whilst much of the migration system is in flux, opportunities for success remain.
+Migration to Australia will pick up again, but when that may happen is really anyone’s guess.
+Ultimately though, the government has been clear in saying that protecting the health of Australians takes precedence over everything else, including migration.

 What Can We Expect Going Forward?

-Whenever the lockdown measures begin to ease and borders open up again to international travel and migration, one thing’s clear: migrants will be in huge demand.
-In fact, the Australian Government has stated that the economic recovery will be shaped in large part by immigration.
+Once borders open up again to international travel and migration, one thing’s clear: migrants will be in huge demand, with the Australian Government stating that the country’s economic recovery will be shaped in large part by immigration.

 Government Visa Quotas